RickStrahl/BlogPosts/2020-08/DotnetTools/DotnetTools.md

 If you need to update the Dotnet Tool, make your code changes and increment the version number of the project then simply, re-publish to NuGet.
 A new package with the new version number is created and pushed and that becomes available on Nuget.
 Then use `dotnet tool update -g dotnet-magicwindball` to update the local tool installation.

 ### How a Tool gets Executed
-Dotnet Tools are deployed as .NET NuGet packages that **don't include an OS specific executable file**.
-Rather, when a tool is installed, a proxy launcher executable is created that acts as a proxy loader for the .NET Core runtime, which then bootstraps the dotnet tool application.
-The proxy is created in a system mapped `.dotnet` folder and is then globally available by the command name. **Figure 6** shows the proxy and the actual install folder that holds only the .NET assemblies that can execute on any platform.
+Dotnet Tools are deployed as .NET NuGet packages which **don't include an OS specific executable file**.
+Rather, when a tool is installed, a plaform specific, native launcher executable is generated that acts as a proxy loader for the .NET Core runtime, which then bootstraps the dotnet tool application.
+The launcher is created in a system mapped `.dotnet` folder and is then globally available using the `<CommandName>` specified by the project. **Figure 6** shows the proxy and the actual install folder that holds only the .NET assemblies that can execute on any platform.

 ![](images/DotnetToolsProxyFolder.png)
 <small>**Figure 6** - An installed Dotnet Tool uses a proxy loader to launch the Dotnet Tool.</small>

 The `.dotnet/.store` path holds the actual unpacked NuGet package content for each tool installed.
-When you run the proxy stub (`magicwindball.exe` in this case), the launcher starts, loads the .NET Core runtime and then calls the `static void Main()` entry point in the entry assembly of the package.
+When you run the launcher stub (`magicwindball.exe` on Windows), the launcher starts, loads the .NET Core runtime and then calls the `static void Main()` entry point in the entry assembly of the package.
 The `.exe` you see on the left in **Figure 6** is only a loader.
 If hook up an IL decompiler to the EXE you'll find that the exe is a native binary, not a .NET assembly.

 ![](images/NotADotnetAssembly.png)
 <small>**Figure 7** - The Dotnet Tool proxy executable is a native launcher</small>

 ### Running on another Platform: Linux with WSL
 Dotnet Tools are platform agnostic and assuming your application doesn't use any platform specific features, they can run as is on Windows, Mac or Linux.